-Administrative Support: Carol Burtch (PCH) and Mary Turner (HDH)
+Administrative Support: Carol Burtch (PCH) and Claire Chow (HDH)

 The Division of Adult Psychiatry is comprised of an energetic multidisciplinary group of psychiatrists, psychologists, social workers, nurses, occupational therapists and pastoral care workers.
 Faculty members are engaged in a wide range of activities including providing clinical services, teaching, research and administrative duties.